exasol/dynamodb-virtual-schema/doc/hands-on/hands-on-dynamodb-vs.md

 Now we need to tell the adapter how to map the DynamoDB documents to Exasol tables.
 For that we create a file with the [Exasol Document Mapping Language](../gettingStartedWithSchemaMappingLanguage.md).

-You can cretae the file wherever you want.
+You can create the file wherever you want.
 We will later upload it to BucketFS.

 `firstMapping.json`:
 ```json